golioth/docs/docs/services/3-lightdb/4-simulating-devices.md

 waiting for more msgs.
 Type ctrl+c to close
 ```

-Now you can set new values on Light DB using `goliothctl`.
+Now you can set new values on LightDB using `goliothctl`.
 You can set a specific value or pass a nested value in `json` format.

 ```
 $ goliothctl lightdb set [device name] /light/state -b "true"